Ekakay1/SQLLitestudio1.7/README.md

 WHERE Feb.Quantity>2

 #8.
 List all the products sold in Los Angeles in February, and include how many of each were sold.
+SELECT PRODUCT,SUM(QUANTITY)
+FROM BIT_DB.FEBSALES
+WHERE LOCATION LIKE '%LOS ANGELES%'
+GROUP BY PRODUCT